vladciucescu/snake/README.md

 # Settings

 You can modify game settings in the `settings.properties` file.
-You can set the number of rows and columns on the board (`rows`,`columns`) and the number of apples (`appleCount`).
+You can set the number of rows and columns on the board (`rows`,`columns`), the number of apples (`appleCount`) and the starting coordinates for the snake (`startRow`,`startColumn`).
-If not set, the defaults are 6 for rows and columns and 3 for apple count.
+If not set, the defaults are 6 for rows and columns, 3 for apple count and 4 for starting row and column.